espnet/espnet/README.md

   organization={IEEE}
 }
 @inproceedings{peng2023reproducing,
-  title={Reproducing whisper-style training using an open-source toolkit and publicly available data}, author={Peng, Yifan and Tian, Jinchuan and Yan, Brian and Berrebbi, Dan and Chang, Xuankai and Li, Xinjian and Shi, Jiatong and Arora, Siddhant and Chen, William and Sharma, Roshan and others}, booktitle={2023 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU)}, pages={1--8},
+  title={Reproducing {W}hisper-style training using an open-source toolkit and publicly available data}, author={Peng, Yifan and Tian, Jinchuan and Yan, Brian and Berrebbi, Dan and Chang, Xuankai and Li, Xinjian and Shi, Jiatong and Arora, Siddhant and Chen, William and Sharma, Roshan and others}, booktitle={2023 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU)}, pages={1--8},